 The cheapest day to fly to Luxor is usually Wednesday.
 At the moment, Saturday is the most expensive.

-Luxor flights can be made cheaper if you choose a flight in the afternoon.
-Booking a flight in the morning will likely mean higher prices.
+Luxor flights can be made cheaper if you choose a flight in the morning.
+Booking a flight at midday will likely mean higher prices.

 A flight to Luxor will take you to southern Egypt where you can enjoy its ancient monuments, tombs and temples.
 Two of the most spectacular sights are the Valley of the Kings and the Valley of the Queens.
 Pharaohs and queens are buried here on the west bank of the mighty River Nile.
 If you love learning about culture and heritage, then Luxor is definitely the place to visit.
 Enjoy beautiful sunsets, cruises on the Nile, modern cities and luxurious accommodation.
 With so much to see and do you won’t have time to get bored.
 Seeing the ruins of the Temple of Karnack and the Temple of Medinat Habu offers an insight into the region’s fascinating history.
 There’s a very interesting museum that houses relics, artefacts and statues that have been found during excavations.
 The Avenue of Sphinxes provides holidaymakers with the opportunity to walk around these awe-inspiring ancient monuments.
 Don’t forget the tomb of King Tutankhamun which was discovered by Howard Carter in 1922 and is almost intact.
 Why not visit Carter’s house located close to the Valley of the Kings and learn more about the English archaeologist and Egyptologist responsible for discovering Tutankhamun’s tomb.